 December 19, 2016, New York, NY – The Fund for Modern Courts today released a report entitled, Achieving a Consistent and Legally Sound U Visa Certification Process in New York Family Courts, which finds there is significant confusion within New York’s Family Court regarding the U Nonimmigrant Status (“U Visa”) certification process.
 The report clarifies existing applicable law and recommends ways to alleviate confusion and ensure a more consistent and predictable process for U Visa certification in the Family Court.

-While no legislation is perfect, this new law will mean that most 16 and 17 year olds will have their cases heard in the Family Court, no youth will be placed on Rikers Island, all youth will be in youth facilities, and parents will be notified if their child is arrested.
+This law will mean that most 16 and 17 year olds will have their cases heard in the Family Court, no youth will be placed on Rikers Island, all youth will be in youth facilities, and parents will be notified if their child is arrested.

 From the report: “.….Nowhere in the New York state court system is the question of immigration status more tightly bound up with state law than in the New York family courts.
 Judges must grapple with difficult questions of how a parent’s immigration status should be weighed when determining what is in the best interest of the child in a custody proceeding, (more…)